icenine79/portfolio/README.md

 #It has heavy use of Rxjs Librarty: Observables, Subjects, Behavioral Subjects, Event Emittes, etc

-"Uses also Atribute and Structural Directives, a local Service, Inout and Output bindings for reusable components
+#"Uses also Atribute and Structural Directives, a local Service, Inout and Output bindings for reusable components

+ # nested routing is another feature, as the app has a shell components for bootstrap, therefore all modules are childmodules

+ #Bugs an todos:

+ Mobile CSS and features
+ some repeated functions in several services.
+A generic data Service is in need